Seven Hot Ways To Have Cool Family Fun

 Spark the imagination of any child and learning becomes a fun side effect.
 Science Museum Oklahoma in Oklahoma City is sure to spark both imagination and excitement in your family with eight acres of hands-on exhibits and activities.
 Kids can learn to navigate a Segway personal transporter, feel the ground shake during an earthquake, travel beyond the Milky Way in the Planetarium Theater and so much more.

-For more hands-on learning, head to Leonardo’s Discovery Warehouse & Adventure Quest in Enid where visitors are invited to touch a real dinosaur egg, build a castle in the carpentry shop and tell time on a sundial.
+For more hands-on learning, head to Leonardo’s Children's Museum & Adventure Quest in Enid where visitors are invited to touch a real dinosaur egg, build a castle in the carpentry shop and tell time on a sundial.
 Round out your amazing and educational visit by gliding down a three-story slide.

 Celebrate vertebrates with your family at the Museum of Osteology in Oklahoma City.
 The museum features more then 300 fully articulated skeletons and parents are usually shocked to know that children are encouraged to touch most of the displays in the museum.
 From tiny bats to a 40-foot humpback whale, children and parents alike will marvel at the exhibits.